Assets

 The preferred format is SVG, so they can be scaled to any size.

-Icons must be stored in a specific hierarchy, respecting the Icon Theme specification: $ICON_THEME/$SIZE/$CONTEXT/.
+Icons can be installed system-wide, for example, next to the application icon in which case they must be stored in a specific hierarchy, respecting the Icon Theme specification: $ICON_THEME/$SIZE/$CONTEXT/.
 The default icon theme is hicolor, for scalable SVG the size is scalable, and the context is one of the contexts defined in the Icon Naming specification.

 Gnim supports importing .css and .scss files.
 CSS is transpiled using lightningcss and SCSS is transpiled using grass.